 Community Action Programs offer several programs to assist with energy assistance.
-The Division contracts with CAPS for the Low Income Home Energy Assistance Program (LIHEAP).
-LIHEAP is a Federally-funded program helps low-income households pay their heating/cooling bills, minimize crises, and make energy costs more affordable.
+The Division contracts with CAPs for the Low Income Home Energy Assistance Program (LIHEAP).
+LIHEAP is a Federally-funded program that helps low-income households pay their heating/cooling bills, minimize crises, and make energy costs more affordable.

 Eligible energy customers may receive help in three ways:

 - Help to pay current and past due energy bills

 - Help with energy efficiency measures to reduce future energy costs

 Who is eligible?

 To qualify for the LIHEAP program, the applicant must have an income that falls within the program guidelines.
 Priority for service assistance is determined at the local agency level.
 Higher priority is granted if someone in your home is a senior citizen (60 years of age & older), a person with disabilities or a young child under six years old.
 These persons are especially at risk for life threatening illnesses or death if their home becomes too cold in the winter or too hot in the summer.